voschezang/coding-handbook/metaphysics/worldmap.md

 ### Agents

 **Agents** are entities that act in some way.
 The result of their behaviour is descibed as their desire.
-Desire is promoted by attraction.

 <img src="../img/force-attraction.png" alt="force-attraction" style="width:20em;" />